 Low-Temperature vs. High-Temperature Fissures

 As is seen in the Bowen’s reaction series, crystals form according to temperature gradients and silica availability.
-We roughly group our fissures fissures along a spectrum between low- and high-temperature environments:
+We roughly group our fissures along a spectrum between low- and high-temperature environments:

-Low-Temperature Fissures
+Low-Temperature Fissures and Large Apatite Crystals

-Produce larger apatites, but they seldom have the color and clarity of the smaller high temperature apatites.
+Low temperature fissures produce larger apatites, but they seldom have the color and clarity of the smaller high temperature apatites.
 You can also find orthoclase feldspar, amphiboles, quartz and biotite mica in low temperature fissures.

-High-Temperature Fissures
+High-Temperature Fissures and Titanite-Rich Zones

 Understanding this temperature spectrum helps you predict what minerals will occur before you even begin digging.